michaelslaton/ms-restaurant-reservations/README.md

    - Clicking "Cancel" makes no changes, then display the previous page.

 > **Hint** The same validation used for create applies to editing a reservation.
 The form and the API for updating a reservation must not allow the user to violate any of the rules specified when creating a reservation.

+The name of your application at the top of the file

+A link to your live application

+Documentation of your API

+Screenshots of your application; this makes your application description much easier to understand

+A summary section that concisely explains what your application does; try to frame this from the standpoint of what the user does or how the application benefits the user

+A section on the technology used

+Installation instructions